INSPIRE-MIF/gp-geopackage-encodings/README.md

 ## Relations to other actions
 The work done here is related to what has been done on alternative encodings, see https://github.com/INSPIRE-MIF/2017.2.

+## Examples
+Some examples of GeoPackage files that are currently provided by member states are listed on [this page](/examples/overview.md).